On this page:

 What are the symptoms of hemochromatosis?

-- heart abnormalities, such as irregular heart rhythms or congestive heart failure
+- irregular heart rhythms or weakening of the heart muscle

 How is hemochromatosis diagnosed?

 Health care providers use medical and family history, a physical exam, and routine blood tests to diagnose hemochromatosis or other conditions that could cause the same symptoms or complications.